Reciprocity - Course Substitution

 MSJC accepts coursework from the following:

-2. Northwest Commission on Colleges and Universities
+4. Northwest Commission on Colleges and Universities (NWCCU)

 Upper Division Coursework

-Upper division coursework will be recognized by MSJC after the 12 unit residency has been met at MSJC according to the following:
+Upper division coursework will be recognized by MSJC after the 12-unit residency has been met at MSJC according to the following:

 1. MSJC can accept upper division coursework completed at another institution for the purpose of fulfilling local General Education or major and/or elective requirements based on content equivalency.